Song dynasty: Military and methods of warfare

 The Song military was chiefly organized to ensure that the army could not threaten Imperial control, often at the expense of effectiveness in war.
 Northern Song's Military Council operated under a Chancellor, who had no control over the imperial army.
 The imperial army was divided among three marshals, each independently responsible to the Emperor.
 Since the Emperor rarely led campaigns personally, Song forces lacked unity of command.
 The imperial court often believed that successful generals endangered royal authority, and relieved or even executed them (notably Li Gang, Yue Fei, and Han Shizhong).

-Although the scholar-officials viewed military soldiers as lower members in the hierarchic social order, a person could gain status and prestige in society by becoming a high-ranking military officer with a record of victorious battles.
+Although the scholar-officials viewed soldiers as lower members in the hierarchic social order, a person could gain status and prestige in society by becoming a high-ranking military officer with a record of victorious battles.
 At its height, the Song military had one million soldiers divided into platoons of 50 troops, companies made of two platoons, battalions composed of 500 soldiers.
 Crossbowmen were separated from the regular infantry and placed in their own units as they were prized combatants, providing effective missile fire against cavalry charges.
 The government was eager to sponsor new crossbow designs that could shoot at longer ranges, while crossbowmen were also valuable when employed as long-range snipers.
 Song cavalry employed a slew of different weapons, including halberds, swords, bows, spears, and 'fire lances' that discharged a gunpowder blast of flame and shrapnel.

 Military strategy and military training were treated as sciences that could be studied and perfected; soldiers were tested in their skills of using weaponry and in their athletic ability.
 The troops were trained to follow signal standards to advance at the waving of banners and to halt at the sound of bells and drums.